DavidSchinazi/ssh-charter/charter.md

   protocol, and SFTP, as they are commonly implemented.

 * to update and maintain the list of cryptographic algorithms used by SSH.
-This includes documenting existing algorithms, deprecating unsafe algorithms, defining new algorithms (such as post-quantum), and determining the set of recommended and mandatory-to-implement algorithms.
+This includes documenting existing algorithms, deprecating unsafe algorithms, selecting new algorithms (such as post-quantum), and determining the set of recommended and mandatory-to-implement algorithms.
 Updating IANA SSH registries and changing their registration policies is in scope.